 This content is licensed under Creative Commons Attribution/Share-Alike License 3.0 (Unported).
 That means you may freely redistribute or modify this content under the same license conditions and must attribute the original author by placing a hyperlink from your site to this work https://planetcalc.com/855/.
 Also, please do not modify any references to the original work (if any) contained in this content.

-We publish new series of film calculators for movies and TV by sanya's user request: /845/.
-First one calculates the length of a film segment in frames or hours minutes seconds and frames depending on the initial and final time counter index and a number of frames per second.
-The counter value is defined by four numbers, separated by colons (hours, minutes, seconds and frames).
+We publish new series of film calculators for movies and TV.
+The first one calculates the length of a film segment in frames or hours, minutes, seconds, and frames depending on the initial and final time counter index and the number of frames per second.
+The counter value is defined by four numbers, separated by colons (hours, minutes, seconds, and frames).
 The last digit of the counter defines the number of frames which do not fall into a full second.
-The number of frames per second of the movie is 24, for TV it depends on the television system: PAL/SECAM is only 25 frames per second, for NTSC - 30 (or more precisely - 29.97).
+The number of frames per second of the movie is 24; for TV, it depends on the television system: PAL/SECAM is only 25 frames per second, for NTSC - 30 (or more precisely - 29.97).